RYDLAB/OTRSExporter/README.md

 Go to OTRS system configuration page (http://localhost/otrs/index.pl?Action=AdminSystemConfiguration).
 In search box enter 'Prometheus::Settings'.
 Set the value of ServerCMND to yours.
 This value you can find using ps command.
 ServerCMND is name of your main http process.

+Also you can set the 'Guard' option to choose, which object will used to save metrics.
+Guard::Cache usually used for distributed OTRS-system (more than 1 machine/virtual-machine) but it is as a rule slower, than Guard::SHM.
+Guard::SHM using shared memory, so your operating system must support SysV IPC (shared memory and semaphores).

 ### Creating Web-service for Prometheus

 Now it's time to create new web service in OTRS for Prometheus monitoring system.